Fabrice Fernandes: Playing career

 Sam Allardyce snapped him up for free at the end of August 2005 and he made his debut for Bolton in their first ever UEFA Cup game against Lokomotiv Plovdiv at the Reebok Stadium.
 He appeared once in the league for Bolton, as a substitute in a 5–1 defeat to Chelsea.

 In February 2006 Fernandes moved to play in Israel for Beitar Jerusalem, the club owned by Arcadi Gaydamak, the father of Portsmouth owner Alexandre Gaydamak.
 After leaving the Jerusalem club he has had trial spells with Stoke City and Dunfermline Athletic.

 In January 2007, he joined Dinamo Bucharest (Romania) in the Romanian First League, but was released a year later.
-From there he joined Le Havre.
+From there he joined Le Havre before retiring from the game.